yoursweater/reviews/reviews/README.md

 When in the reviews directory:

+`npm run build`

+then

-`npm run build && aws s3 syncbuild/ s3://restaurant-reviews1294`
+`aws s3 sync build/ s3://restaurant-reviews1294`

 ### How to update the Lambda functions